Today we’ll talk about the shelf life, storage options, and spoilage of cheesecake.

 How To Store Cheesecake?

-If you’re going to eat it right away or within like 2 to 3 hours, leave the cake as is on the kitchen counter.
-Otherwise, discard the plastic bag, transfer the dessert to an airtight container and refrigerate.
+If you’re going to eat it right away or within like 2 to 3 hours, you can leave the cake as-is on the kitchen counter.
+Otherwise, discard the paper, transfer the cake into an airtight container or bag, and refrigerate.

 Can You Freeze Cheesecake?